 - 2.10.1.
-It is recognised in PIP that claimants who have a mental, intellectual or cognitive impairment may not comply fully with the claims process due to a lack of mental capacity or insight for example, not understanding or caring about the consequences of not returning a claim form.
-In PIP, these claimants are stated as having "Additional support needs".
+It is recognised in PIP that claimants who have a mental health or behavioural condition, learning difficulty, developmental disorder or memory problems may not comply fully with the claims process due to a lack of mental capacity or insight for example, not understanding or caring about the consequences of not returning a claim form.
+In PIP, these claimants are stated as having "additional support needs".
 Elements of the PIP claims process have been adapted to provide further support for this group. - 2.10.2.
-In relation to the assessment, claimants identified as having additional support needs and who do not return the claimant questionnaire ("How your disability affects you") will not automatically be disallowed the benefit but will be referred to providers and should usually be assessed on the basis of a face-to-face consultation. - 2.10.3.
+In relation to the assessment, claimants identified as having additional support needs and who do not return the claimant questionnaire ("How your disability affects you") will not automatically be disallowed the benefit but will be referred to providers. - 2.10.3.
 Many claimants with mental, intellectual or cognitive impairments will have no problems returning the questionnaire.
 Others will have support from a family member, carer, Community Psychiatric Nurse or other person who will usually ensure that the questionnaire is returned.
 However, this will not always be the case and this process ensures that such claimants are not unfairly penalised because of the impact of their impairment. - 2.10.4.
 During the gathering of initial claim information, questions will be asked by DWP in order to identify claimants who potentially have additional support needs.
 This will be flagged on their case file on the PIP Computer System.
-Claimants with additional support needs flagged should be invited by providers to attend a face-to-face consultation even if they have not provided a claimant questionnaire. - 2.10.5.
+Providers need to consider the most appropriate approach to completing the assessment, be that paper based review or face-to-face consultation. - 2.10.5.
 During all face-to-face consultations HPs should consider whether claimants have a mental, intellectual or cognitive impairment that would create additional support needs in relation to future activity.
-They should do so even where the claimants have not been previously flagged as having additional support needs.
+They should do so even where the claimant has not been previously flagged as having additional support needs.
 This is because the HP should be able to make a more sensitive and specific assessment of the presence or absence of additional support needs as a result of a mental, intellectual or cognitive impairment, considering the claimant's mental capacity and insight.
 The HP should use their knowledge, training and experience, along with any evidence received or findings reached during a consultation such as whether they needed support from another person at the consultation to inform their advice.